Publish on: 06/29/16 8:27 PM

 If you’re unsure what type of meter you have, check the supply number which will be printed at the top of your most recent energy bill.
-If it starts with 00, then you have a half hourly meter.
+If it starts with 00, then you have a half-hourly meter.

-The process of switching tariffs when on a half hourly meter is more complicated, as it requires the services of a meter operator and a data collector.
+The process of switching tariffs when on a half hourly electricity meter is more complicated, as it requires the services of a meter operator and a data collector.
 Therefore, it would be beneficial for you to seek advice from a business energy broker to ensure you get the best possible deal.
-If you have any more questions about half hourly meters, drop an email to firstname.lastname@example.org or request a callback and a member of our team will be in touch.
+If you have any more questions about half hourly metering system, drop an email to firstname.lastname@example.org or request a callback and a member of our team will be in touch.